FRCTeam4500/LevelOne/README.md

 This is used to create the autonomous paths we used for the first 15 seconds of the match.

 ### Clone This Repository
 Open GitKraken and log in using your github account.
-From there click on the *Clone a Repo* button, select the second option (GitHub.com) and search for this repository, "PracticeRobotAutoChallenge".
+From there click on the *Clone a Repo* button, select the second option (GitHub.com) and search for this repository, "LevelOne".

 ### Create an Autonomous Path using PathPlanner